ColtonSilvaonKnoxKontor/ColtonSilvaonKnoxKontor/README.md

 </a>

 ## Filipino translation status
-This is an excerpt of chart showing the translation progress of OpenWRT and LuCI interface translated from English into Filipino by me compared to nearby SouthEast Asian languages.
+This is an excerpt of chart showing the translation progress of OpenWRT and LuCI interface translated from English into Filipino by this human compared to nearby SouthEast Asian languages.
 <br />
 <a href="https://hosted.weblate.org/engage/openwrt/-/en_devel/">
 <img src="https://hosted.weblate.org/widget/openwrt/-/en_devel/multi-auto.svg" alt="Translation status" />